faker-ruby/faker/unreleased_CONTENT.md

     - [Movies](#movies)
 - [Usage](#usage)

-### NOTE
+## Generators

-* Some of the objects below aren't released yet.
-If you want to use them, change the line in your gemfile to:
+**NOTE: Some of the generators below aren't released yet.
+If you want to use them, change the line in your gemfile to:**

 ```ruby
 gem 'faker', :git => 'https://github.com/stympy/faker.git', :branch => 'master'
 ```

-## Generators

 ### Default
   - [Faker::Address](doc/unreleased/address.md)